 Multicultural Center (MCC)

 In January 1999, the Multicultural Center of Michigan State University opened its doors after many years of collective advocacy by the Council of Racial Ethnic Students (CORES).
 CORES successfully convinced the MSU administration that a Multicultural Center was necessary and critical to the implementation of one of MSU’s guiding principles: “Advance Diversity Within Community.”
+Since Fall 2013, the Multicultural Center has been renovated and moved to the 2nd Floor of the MSU Union.

 Currently, the Center has: